TITLE 86: REVENUE

 Section 660.30 Exempt Sales

-d) The tax imposed shall not apply to sales or other disposition of tobacco products to the United States Government or any entity thereof.
-For instance, sales of tobacco products to U.S. Veterans' Hospitals and U.S. Military personnel through officially recognized agencies physically located at military bases are exempt from the tax imposed by this Act.
+d) The tax imposed by the Act shall not apply to sales or other disposition of tobacco products to the United States Government or any entity of the United States government.
+For instance, sales of tobacco products to U.S. Veterans' Hospitals and U.S. Military personnel through officially recognized agencies physically located at military bases are exempt from the tax imposed by the Act.

-e) The tax imposed shall not apply to sales of tobacco products to penal institutions for use in a Correctional Industries program that makes, manufactures, or fabricates tobacco products for sale to residents incarcerated in penal institutions or resident patients of a State operated mental health facility.
+e) The tax imposed by the Act shall not apply to sales of tobacco products to penal institutions for use in a Correctional Industries program that makes, manufactures, or fabricates tobacco products for sale to residents incarcerated in penal institutions or resident patients of a State operated mental health facility.
 However, sales of tobacco products to a penal institution that will sell tobacco products through its commissary are taxable.

 f) Under certain circumstances, a blanket Certificate of Resale may be provided by a purchaser to a distributor.
 These circumstances include the following: